 1. Document at least 40 CEDS credits in e-discovery and closely related fields based on experience, training, and professional certifications in the field.

-2. Provide two professional references.
-You need the contact information for each reference and their relationship to you.
+2. Provide two professional references with contact information.
 The following table explains the three categories in which you are able to obtain CEDS credits.
 Please note that you must document your credits before earning the CEDS credential.

 1. Professional Experience (Maximum 20 credits allowed)